Valencia College welcomes all students, regardless of immigration status.

 Regardless of your immigration status, all students should apply for admission to Valencia through our Online Application for Admission.

-I am an undocumented student and have already completed my Valencia application.
+I am an undocumented student and have already completed my Valencia College application.
 Who should I talk to about in-state tuition?

-If you have completed your application for admission, please visit with one of our Answer Center advisors to complete your out-of-state tuition waiver.
+If you have completed your application for admission, please contact our virtual Answer Center to complete your out-of-state tuition waiver.

 I am an undocumented student - am I eligible for financial aid?

 No. Undocumented students, including DACA students and Dreamers, are not eligible for federal student aid.
 However, you may be eligible for state or college financial aid.
 Most states and colleges use information collected on the Free Application for Federal Student Aid (FAFSASM) to determine whether you are eligible for aid.
 If you have a Social Security number, you may complete the FAFSA and we encourage you to do so at www.fafsa.gov.
 For the answer to the question about citizenship status, check the box that says “ineligible non-citizen”.
 We also recommend that you meet with an advisor to see what types of financial aid you may be eligible to receive and whether completing the FAFSA is the way to apply for that aid.

 I am an undocumented student - are there any scholarships available for me?

 While many scholarships do require applicants to be U.S. citizens, several scholarships are available to students who are undocumented: